-It is performed by gentle holding specific acupressure points on a client’s toes, and it has proven to be a helpful tool for insomnia, nausea, edema, restless leg syndrome, hormonal and emotional imbalances, stress, balancing body’s polarities, and various types of aches and pain.
+It is performed by gently holding specific acupressure points on a client’s toes, and it has proven to be a helpful tool for insomnia, nausea, edema, restless leg syndrome, hormonal and emotional imbalances, stress, balancing the body’s polarities, and various types of aches and pain.

 The toes are held in the following order: 3,4,5,2,1.

-When holding the client’s toes, the therapists keeps their fingers straight, like a peg, rather than crouching them, and holds each toe for 3 minutes.
+When holding the client’s toes, the therapists keeps their fingers straight, like a peg, rather than crouching them, and hold each toe for 3 minutes.
 The touch should be light and gentle.

 - Hold your thumb under the pad of the client’s middle toe, while your middle finger gently rests on top of the toenail of the middle toe.